Sharing data from multiple databases¶

 A provider stores customer data in separate databases and does not want to create new objects in those databases.
 To share data, the provider creates a new database with a secure view.
 The secure view references objects (schema, table, view) in the databases with customer data.

--- Sample database customer1DB CREATE DATABASE customer1DB; CREATE SCHEMA customer1DB.sch; CREATE TABLE customer1DB.sch.table1 (id int); CREATE VIEW customer1DB.sch.view1 AS SELECT * FROM customer1DB.sch.table1; -- Sample database customer2DB CREATE DATABASE customer2DB; CREATE SCHEMA customer2DB.sch; CREATE TABLE customer2DB.sch.table2 (id int); -- Sample database to be shared CREATE DATABASE newDB; CREATE SCHEMA newDB.sch; -- Sample view to be shared -- This will require granting REFERENCE_USAGE on customer1DB and customer2DB CREATE SECURE VIEW newDB.sch.view3 AS SELECT view1.id AS view1Id, table2.id AS table2ID FROM customer1DB.sch.view1 view1, customer2DB.sch.table2 table2; CREATE SHARE share1; GRANT USAGE ON DATABASE newDB TO SHARE share1; GRANT USAGE ON SCHEMA newDB.sch TO SHARE share1; GRANT REFERENCE_USAGE ON DATABASE customer1DB TO SHARE share1; GRANT REFERENCE_USAGE ON DATABASE customer2DB TO SHARE share1; GRANT SELECT ON VIEW newDB.sch.view3 TO SHARE share1;
+-- Sample database customer1DB CREATE DATABASE customer1DB; CREATE SCHEMA customer1DB.sch; CREATE TABLE customer1DB.sch.table1 (id int); CREATE VIEW customer1DB.sch.view1 AS SELECT * FROM customer1DB.sch.table1; -- Sample database customer2DB CREATE DATABASE customer2DB; CREATE SCHEMA customer2DB.sch; CREATE TABLE customer2DB.sch.table2 (id int); -- Sample database to be shared CREATE DATABASE newDB; CREATE SCHEMA newDB.sch; -- Sample view to be shared -- This requires granting REFERENCE_USAGE on customer1DB and customer2DB CREATE SECURE VIEW newDB.sch.view3 AS SELECT view1.id AS view1Id, table2.id AS table2ID FROM customer1DB.sch.view1 view1, customer2DB.sch.table2 table2; CREATE SHARE share1; GRANT USAGE ON DATABASE newDB TO SHARE share1; GRANT USAGE ON SCHEMA newDB.sch TO SHARE share1; GRANT REFERENCE_USAGE ON DATABASE customer1DB TO SHARE share1; GRANT REFERENCE_USAGE ON DATABASE customer2DB TO SHARE share1; GRANT SELECT ON VIEW newDB.sch.view3 TO SHARE share1;